mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 Moreover, to prevent possible issues in the library's framework compile-time logic, all of the library's entities must be marked `final`.
-This prevents the users from deriving their own strong types from them, which would prevent expression template simplification of equivalent entities.
+This prevents the users from deriving their own strong types from them, which would prevent symbolic expressions simplification of equivalent entities.
 This constraint is enforced by the concepts in the library.

 ### Strong types instead of aliases